 The rear closure overlap can be as large as you wish, but at minimum will need to allow for the width of the hook and loop strips to be overlapped and secured closed.

-If you’d prefer a bottom overlap closure to self-hold (like our basket pet bed cushions), you will need a larger overlap than if using hook and loop.
+If you’d prefer a bottom overlap closure to self-hold (like our basket pet bed cushions), you’ll need a larger overlap than if using hook and loop.
 The instructions below assume you’re using a hook and loop rear closure, but the DIY can be easily adapted to other closures.

 Preparing the Rear Closure Flaps